How To Avoid Bed Bugs in Hotels? (Updated 2020)

 Many people who have brought them into their own homes have had to remove pieces of furniture to ensure they rid the house from bed bugs.

-If you share any clothing or bed linen items with friends or other members of your family, then you are at a high risk of exposing them to bed bugs also.
+If you share any clothing or bed linen items with friends or other members of your family, then you are at a high risk of exposing them also.

-Complications from bed bug infestations can range from being a nuisance to a potentially fatal health risk.
+Complications from infestations can range from being a nuisance to a potentially fatal health risk.